dunglas/frankenphp/docs/laravel.md

 * `--http-redirect`: Enable HTTP to HTTPS redirection (only enabled if --https is passed)
 * `--watch`: Automatically reload the server when the application is modified
 * `--poll`: Use file system polling while watching in order to watch files over a network
-* `--log-level`: Log messages at or above the specified log level
+* `--log-level`: Log messages at or above the specified log level, using the native Caddy logger

+> [!TIP]
+> To get structured JSON logs (useful when using log analytics solutions), explicitly the pass `--log-level` option.

 Learn more about [Laravel Octane in its official documentation](https://laravel.com/docs/octane).